-- 6.5.3.
-Unless otherwise specified in the contract documents, paint shall be applied by brushing, spraying, rolling, flow coating, dipping or other suitable means, at the election of the fabricator.
-When the term "shop coat," "shop paint," or other equivalent term is used with no paint system specified, the fabricator's standard shop paint shall be applied to a minimum dry-film thickness of one mil (25 μm). - 6.5.4.
-Touch-up of abrasions caused by handling after painting shall be the responsibility of the contractor that performs touch-up in the field or field painting.
+- 6.4.2.
+Unless otherwise specified in the contract documents, paint shall be applied by brushing, spraying, rolling, flow coating, dipping, or other suitable means, at the election of the fabricator.
+When the term "shop coat," "shop paint," or other equivalent term is used with no paint system specified, the fabricator's standard shop paint shall be applied to a minimum dry-film thickness of one mil (0.025 mm).
+Unless specifically provided for in the contract documents, the properties of the optional shop coat are at the discretion of the fabricator. - 6.4.3.
+Touch-up of abrasions caused by shipping and handling after painting shall be the responsibility of the contractor that performs touch-up in the field or field painting.